Calayan Island: Climate

 Weather conditions are generally wet with heavy rainfall occurring during November and December.
 The cold winds are the northerly and north-easterly winds.
 The island is also affected by typhoons.
 Calayan Island publishes tide tables and solunar tables, daily forecasts for high tides and low tides, other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity and weather conditions.
 This data is also useful for all fishing operations in the Calayan Island, apart from navigation of other commercial and transport vessels.

 Flora

-Thick forest is found in the hill ridge that is in the centre of the island (elevation 499 m).
+Thick forest is found in the hill ridge that is in the center of the island (elevation 499 m).
 The forest cover is low land vegetation of primary and regenerated low land forests which are also seen around the exposed coral limestones.
 This forest has tall “cogon” grass, apart from many species of timber trees along the east coastline and at the north-western tip of the island.
 Wild guavas are in abundance.
 Banana is also cultivated though of an inferior variety.
 Coconut trees are seen in small patches.
 Other vegetables and crops grown are tobacco, corn, rice and camotes, in the intermediate patches of land.
 Among the commercial crops, cotton is also grown here.
 The beach front, above the high wave zone, is covered with butun (a Tugalo language name) trees where hawks are seen.